-This website includes writings & talks & essays.
-Copyright © Dhammarakkhita Bhikkhu (Mahaviveka) dhammarakkhita.bhikkhu[at]gmail.com You may copy, reformat, reprint, republish, and redistribute this work in any medium whatsoever, provided that (1) you only make such copies, etc. available free of charge; and (2) you clearly indicate that any derivatives of this work (including translations) … Continue reading Welcome!
+This website includes writings & talks & essays by Dhammarakkhita Bhikkhu (Mahaviveka).
+Copyright © Dhammarakkhita Bhikkhu (Mahaviveka) You may copy, reformat, reprint, republish, and redistribute any material in this website on any medium whatsoever, provided you clearly mention in a clearly visible manner in your publication that it is taken from, and freely available … Continue reading Welcome!

 While there are certain fundamental points, listed in the 37 bodhipakkhiyadhamma, adding to them the teachings on the twelve nidana, the four ariyasacca, the five upadanakhanda, and the three lakkhana - it is not only nearly impossible to agree in neither the details and nature of an all-inclusive practice method, nor its very existence, but … Continue reading Practice Method